What is Data Lineage?

 When you think of lineage, what typically comes to mind is one’s ancestry or pedigree.
 It’s a family tree that traces a path back past your parents, grandparents, and more, showing from whom you descended and how you’re related.

 The same can be said for data, too.
-Data lineage shows the history of the data you’re looking at today, detailing where it originated and how it may have changed over time.
-It’s a reflection of the data life cycle, the source, what processes or systems may have altered it, and how it arrived at its current location and state.
+Data lineage shows the provenance of the data you’re looking at, detailing where it originated and how it may have transitioned.
+It reflects the data life cycle, the source, what processes or systems may have altered it, and how it arrived at its current location and state.

-In this way, data lineage is a powerful tool for understanding.
-Knowing the data lineage helps you find the source of errors, determine the data’s suitability for usage, understand how processes can be optimized or improved, speed the time to insights, and much more.
+In this way, data lineage is a powerful tool for increased understanding and trust.
+Knowing the data lineage helps you find the source of errors, determine the data’s suitability for usage, understand how processes can be optimized or improved, speed up time to insights, and much more.

 Data lineage helps you holistically understand the data you intend to use.
-Was it updated?
-Did it go through a particular process?
+Was it transformed?
 Has the quality been evaluated or improved?
-Was it used by a specific team or in a specific report?
+Was it used by a specific team or in a particular report?
+What is the origin of the metrics from a dashboard?
 The more you know about data lineage, the better decisions you can make about data usage.

 Here are a few ways data lineage can improve data usage: